Pisiform bone

 The pisiform bone (/ˈpaɪsᵻfɔːrm/ or /ˈpɪzᵻfɔːrm/), also spelled pisiforme (from the Latin pisiformis, pea-shaped), is a small knobbly, sesamoid bone that is found in the wrist.
 It forms the ulnar border of the carpal tunnel.

 Structure

 The pisiform is a sesamoid bone, with no covering membrane of periosteum.
 It is the last carpal bone to ossify.
 The pisiform bone is a small bone found in the proximal row of the wrist (carpus).
 It is situated where the ulna joins the wrist, within the tendon of the flexor carpi ulnaris muscle.

-It only has one side that acts as a joint, articulating with the triquetral bone.
+It only has one side that acts as a joint, articulating with the triquetrum.
 It is on a plane anterior to the other carpal bones and is spheroidal in form.

 The pisiform bone has four surfaces: